12 Best Zone 7 Fruit Trees

 Scientific Name: Cornus mas

-Cornelian Cherry trees are extremely cold-hardy and can easily survive the cooler temperatures experienced in Zone 7.
+Cornelian Cherry trees are highly cold-hardy and can easily survive the cooler temperatures experienced in Zone 7.
 They also tolerate the hot summers well, making them ideal for this zone.

 Zone 7 Fruit Trees – FAQs